LivingIT/beautyincode.se/_includes/content/hero.md

 **Beauty in Code** is back, better than ever!
-We open the doors on March 7, 2020.
+We open the doors on _March 7, 2020_.
 Schedule and speakers coming soon!